About CAM Pathways

 CAM Pathways exists to design and deliver community‑rooted, competency‑based learning experiences that let youth earn high school credit, ACE‑evaluated college credit, and work‑ready skills simultaneously, strengthening local talent pipelines and advancing long‑term community revitalization.

 CAM Pathways is a 501(c)(3) nonprofit, tax‑exempt intermediary that is changing the game in education by turning learning into a community‑powered, mastery‑based experience.
-As an intermediary, CAMPathways connects students, families, schools, employers, and workforce systems into one coherent pathway that blends West Virginia’s Hope Scholarship, ACE‑evaluated college coursework, and WIOA‑aligned work experiences into a single, future‑ready program.
+As an intermediary, CAMPathways connects students, families, schools, employers, and workforce systems into a single, future-ready program that blends West Virginia’s Hope Scholarship, ACE‑evaluated college coursework, and WIOA‑aligned work experiences.
 Drawing on evidence from early‑college, dual‑enrollment, and work‑based learning models, CAMPathways builds a foundation of local partnerships where students earn credit by contributing to real work with community businesses, completing meaningful projects, and mentoring others—so that every credential earned also strengthens the local talent pipeline and supports community revitalization while ensuring our future leaders are ready for life's competitive battles in the marketplace.
 Imagine students (future leaders) earning their degree, gaining experience in the real world, and building community programs, while their peers are still in high school.
 That is how "competency-based" works.

 What is Competency